This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 6: Rest & Slice

-Prime Rib Sous Vide Tips
+Sous Vide Prime Rib Recipe Tips

 - Prime ribs are large cuts of meat, so I suggest using a large soup pot or Dutch oven for the water bath.
 If the prime rib doesn’t fit the container correctly and doesn’t remain fully submerged, it won’t cook evenly.